MaiHashad/IoTwithML/DriverSleepAwake/Readme.md

 This project is built on the [Adding Sight to Your Sensors](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/image-classification) tutorial on Edge Impulse.

 In this project, we use machine learning to build a system that can recognize asleep and awake peaople in front of a camera.
 This is using and image classification model connected to the microcontroller [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense).
 In this project, we collect images for a well-balanced dataset of asleep and awake people, apply transfer learning to train a neural network, and deploy the system to the Arduino embedded device.

+## Goal:

+If Arduino detects a person is awake (probaility[awake] >= 70%) it shows a blue Light and if the person is asleep it shows red light (probaility[awake] < 70%).

 ## Prerequisites